MEA Membrane Electrode Assembly | Fuel Cell Efficiency

 MEA Fabrication Techniques

 Every manufacturing process works differently on the performance characteristics and long-term durability of the MEA.
+No matter the method, precision matters.
+Thickness variations of microns can change how the Membrane electrode assembly behaves.
+Uniform coating, clean interfaces, and controlled pressure are all critical during fabrication.

 Challenges in MEA Manufacturing